Dynamic random-access memory: Memory cell design

-Reading or writing a logic one requires the wordline is driven to a voltage greater than the sum of VCC and the access transistor's threshold voltage (VTH).
+Reading or writing a logic one requires the wordline be driven to a voltage greater than the sum of VCC and the access transistor's threshold voltage (VTH).
 This voltage is called VCC pumped (VCCP).
 The time required to discharge a capacitor thus depends on what logic value is stored in the capacitor.
 A capacitor containing logic one begins to discharge when the voltage at the access transistor's gate terminal is above VCCP.
 If the capacitor contains a logic zero, it begins to discharge when the gate terminal voltage is above VTH.